Britain Warns Moscow Over Poisoning Of Ex-Russian Double Agent

 Skripal was released in 2010 as part of a prisoner swap with Moscow and had reportedly been keeping a low profile in Salisbury since then.

 It is not yet clear what happened, but the incident has drawn comparisons to the 2006 death of Alexander Litvinenko, a former officer of the FSB, Russia's domestic intelligence branch, and an outspoken critic of President Vladimir Putin who defected to the West.
 He died in Britain after exposure to the radioactive isotope Polonium-210.
-In 2016, an investigation concluded that the killing of Litvinenko, was "probably" ordered by Putin.
+In 2016, an investigation concluded that the killing of Litvinenko was "probably" ordered by Putin.

 British counterterror specialists were reportedly lending expertise to police investigating Skripal's case.

-Metropolitan Police assistant commissioner Mark Rowley, in an interview with the BBC, drew parallels to the Litvinenko case.
+Metropolitan Police Assistant Commissioner Mark Rowley, in an interview with the BBC, drew parallels to the Litvinenko case.

 "I think we have to remember that Russian exiles are not immortal," Rowley said.
 "They do all die and there can be a tendency for some conspiracy theories," adding "[We] have to be alive to the fact of state threats as illustrated by the Litvinenko case."